jjg/jasongullickson.com/posts/webE-prologue.md

 The web browser and [JavaScript](https://en.wikipedia.org/wiki/JavaScript) provide a similar environment for software development, but by 2010 building applications for the web was complex and required a diverse set of specialized skills to develop the "front-end" (written in HTML, CSS and JavaScript) and the back-end (written in various other programming languages) as well as the various server software necessary to host such an application.

 With the introduction of [Node.js](https://en.wikipedia.org/wiki/Node.js) in 2009 this changed, and it was now possible to use the same programming language (JavaScript) to write the code for both the front and back-end of a web application.
-It took a few years before Node.js achieved mainstream adoption, but it has now grown to become the dominant programming environment for web applications (on both ends of the application as well).
+It took a few years before Node.js achieved mainstream adoption, but it has since grown to become the dominant programming environment for web applications (on both ends of the application as well).

 While this reduced the language complexity footprint, it did little to simplify writing programs for the web, and in some ways it's made it more complex.
 It is far and away more complicated than typing a program into an editor and running it.